Identifying Preferences when Households are Financially Constrained: Introduction

-The analytical, simulation and empirical results of the paper on the importance of the extensive margin for sharper identification have several implications.
+The paper's results on the importance of the extensive margin for sharper identification have several implications.
 First, it contributes to our understanding that since these models are highly non-linear, certain moments can provide information about preferences without necessarily having a first order predictive power for the level of macroeconomic time series.
 This is indeed the case for the borrowing constrained, as these individuals might represent a small proportion of the population, so their consumption choices may not substantially affect the \textit{level} of aggregate consumption, yet fluctuations in this proportion are informative for preferences.
-Second, and perhaps more substantial is that had we not accounted for the extensive margin (and the growth rate of cross sectional dispersion in real consumption), the neglected variation would be absorbed by the structural parameters.
-This can in fact explain the gap between between micro and macro estimates of elasticities.
-This result speaks to both the equity premium puzzle \citep{MEHRA1985145}, in the sense that a lower degree of relative risk aversion is needed to rationalize the co-movement of consumption growth and returns, and the "Frisch elasticity puzzle" \citep{10.1257/aer.101.3.471}, which concerns the gap between labor supply elasticities estimated using individual and aggregate data.
+Second, had we not accounted for the extensive margin and the growth rate of cross sectional dispersion in real consumption, preference parameters would absorb the neglected variation.
+This can in fact help reconcile the gap between micro and macro estimates of elasticities, contributing to the literature that studies the possible determinants of this gap.
+The result speaks to both the equity premium puzzle \citep{MEHRA1985145}, in the sense that a lower degree of relative risk aversion is needed to rationalize the co-movement of consumption growth and returns, and the "Frisch elasticity puzzle" \citep{10.1257/aer.101.3.471}, which concerns the gap between labor supply elasticities estimated using individual and aggregate data.